Malberts20/Election_Analysis/README.md

 This code can be utilized for future elections as candidates and counties are created from input file.

-Code modifications could be made to provide a more comprehensive review of Candidate results by County or conversly to evaluate the County perfomance by candidate.
+Python code modifications could be made to provide a more comprehensive review of Candidate results by County or conversly to evaluate the County perfomance by candidate.